The Group (novel): Reception

-Radio
+Adaptations

+The book was the basis for the 1966 Sidney Lumet-directed film, The Group, starring Candice Bergen as Lakey, Joan Hackett as Dottie, and Elizabeth Hartman as Priss.
+The film was produced and released by United Pictures.
+Hackett was nominated for a BAFTA Film Award for her performance and the film was nominated in West Berlin for the Golden Bear.

 In 2001, The Group was broadcast on BBC Radio 4.
 It was adapted by Moya O'Shea, produced/Directed by Tracey Neale, and starred Gayle Hunnicutt, Rebecca Front, Teresa Gallagher, Joanna Weir, Tara Ward, Laurel Lefkow, Lorelei King, Moya O'Shea, Mark Caven, Henry Goodman, and William Hope.

 Popular culture references

-The book appears in a season three episode of the television series Mad Men entitled "The Color Blue" (2009, S03E10).
+The book appears in a season three episode of the television series Mad Men titled "The Color Blue" (2009, S03E10).
 It is also referred to in the pilot episode of the series American Dreams, during a scene in which one member of a woman's book group suggests The Group as a title that might make her contemporaries re-evaluate their lives as housewives.
 The suggestion is quickly dismissed by the group's leader, ("Oh!
-That sounds so…depressing"), who rules in favor of Book of the Month Club's The Shoes of the Fisherman.
+That sounds so...depressing"), who rules in favor of Book of the Month Club's The Shoes of the Fisherman.
 In the following episode of American Dreams, one of the main characters, Helen Pryor, reads the book and she says that "her whole world is falling apart" because of it.

-It is also mentioned in the Mystery Science Theater 3000 short "The Home Economics Story" (where Joel Robinson referring to the group of college students from said short as "The Group") as well as the episode featuring the film "The Sinister Urge" (where Mike Nelson refers to a group of young women as "Mary McCarthy's The Group").
+It is also mentioned in the Mystery Science Theater 3000 short "The Home Economics Story" (where Joel Robinson referring to the group of college students from that short as "The Group") as well as the episode featuring the film "The Sinister Urge" (where Mike Nelson refers to a group of young women as "Mary McCarthy's The Group").

 In the film The Sterile Cuckoo (1969), the character of Pookie Adams (Liza Minnelli) can be seen clutching a copy of The Group when she departs the bus after her first encounter with love interest Jerry Payne.
 Mentioned in A Right to Die (1964) by Rex Stout: Nero Wolfe "had read two chapters and ditched it."

-In a season 1 episode of Gilmore Girls entitled "Rory's Dance" (2000, S01E09), Rory is seen reading a copy of the book as she stands in line to buy tickets to a dance.
+In a season 1 episode of Gilmore Girls titled "Rory's Dance" (2000, S01E09), Rory is seen reading a copy of the book as she stands in line to buy tickets to a dance.

+In Season 1 Episode 1 of The Bob Newhart Show titled "Fly the Unfriendly Skies" The book can be seen behind Suzanne Pleshette when she is sitting on the couch crying.

+It is mentioned in Lady in the Lake by Laura Lippman when a character says if she were a lesbian, she'd be like Lakey.

+In Dorothy Allison’s ‘’Bastard Out Of Carolina’’, Bone looks forward to reading the paperback copy she snuck out of the library.